abuicke/tarot/qabalah/Qabalah.md

 Kether - Brahma
 Chokmah - The Causal Plane, The Great Father, Shiva
 Binah - The Causal Plane, The Great Mother, Shakti, Kali, Sacred Geometry
-Chesed - Karma (as cause), Vishnu
+Chesed - Karma (as cause), Vishnu, Comsmic Order (upholding the good)
-Geburah - Karma (as effect), Durga, Cosmic Order
+Geburah - Karma (as effect), Durga, Cosmic Order (destroying the evil, i.e. the entropic—arising from Chesed)
 Tiphareth - The Mental Plane, Christ, Rama (as Maryada Purushottama)
 Netzach - The Astral Plane, Indra, Kama
 Hod - The Astral Plane